IAIA Together Apart

 The Institute of American Indian Arts (IAIA) is looking to hire driven individuals who support IAIA’s mission—to empower creativity and leadership in Indigenous arts and cultures through higher education, lifelong learning, and community engagement.

-Available openings include an Advancement Alumni and Constituent Relations Manager, Communications Writer, Conference Services Manager, Museum Educator, Assistant to the Faculty, and many more.
+Available openings include the Director of the MFA Program in Cultural Administration (MFACA), Associate Director of Institutional Advancement, Student Success Advisor, and more.
 Learn more about careers at IAIA and the IAIA Museum of Contemporary Native Arts (MoCNA) and apply at www.iaia.edu/about/employment, link in bio.

 Photograph by Jason.
 S Ordaz, Institute of American Indian Arts